 Many attorneys limit their practice to one or more of these different types of cases.

 There should never be a fee for a consultation.
 If a personal injury lawyer wants to charge you a fee for a consultation, call another lawyer!

-Any lawyer will provide a consultation by phone and most lawyers will provide a consultation in person in the office, in the hospital or at your home.
+Any lawyer will provide a consultation by phone and most lawyers will provide consultations in person in the office, in the hospital, or at your home.

 Do you want to change your personal injury lawyer?
 Get a free consultation from us before you fire your lawyer.
 Find out how to change your personal injury lawyer or just call us now at 1-800-HURT-911.

 What Is a Contingency Fee?

 In personal injury cases, a contingency fee is paid out of the money recovered for you, and no fee is charged if no money is recovered for you.
 The legal fee is contingent on a successful outcome.